admarschoonen/TouchLib/getting-started---supported-boards.md

   MK64FX512 (Teensy 3.5) is __not__ supported currently since it lacks the touchRead() function.
 * Any Particle compatible board based on an STM32F2xx processor.
+* Any Arduino compatible board based on an ESP32 processor.

 When using an untested board, please check that the pin mappings from GPIO port / pin to Arduino pin number and from ADC input to Arduino analog pin number